Skip to main content

 Imagine if Google had a dispute with Amazon, and blocked all Amazon communications in Gmail.
 Or with Walmart, and prevented store locations from showing up on Google Maps.

-And imagine if one person at any one of those companies had the power to make that decision, unilaterally and without challenge.
+And imagine if one person at any one of those companies had both the power to make that decision, and was the sole arbiter of what justified that measure, unilaterally and without challenge.

 Virtually no WordPress users are happy about this, no matter how they felt about WP Engine.
 Certainly, none benefit.